IC-Alchemy/MudrasSequencer/docs/Step_Length_Integration_Plan.md

 ### 2.1.
 Add Step Length Parameter

-- Add a `stepLength` member to the `Sequencer` class (default 16, user-adjustable).
+- Add a `seqLength` member to the `Sequencer` class (default 16, user-adjustable).
-- Use `stepLength` for playhead wrapping and step advancement.
+- Use `seqLength` for playhead wrapping and step advancement.

 ### 2.2.
 Implement Note Duration Tracking